My Love

 © copyright May 30, 2010 David August, all rights reserved

-David August is an award-winning actor, writer, director and producer.
-He plays a role in the movie Dependent’s Day, and after its theatrical run it’s now out on Amazon Prime.
+David August is an award-winning actor, acting coach, writer, director, and producer.
+He plays a role in the movie Dependent’s Day, and after its theatrical run, it’s now out on Amazon (affiliate link).
 He has appeared on Jimmy Kimmel Live on ABC, on the TV show Ghost Town, and many others.
-Off screen, he has worked at ad agencies, start-ups, production companies and major studios helping them tell stories their customers and clients adore.
-He has guest lectured at USC’s Marshall School of Business about the internet.
+His artwork has been used and featured by multiple writers, filmmakers, theatre practitioners, and others to express visually.
+Off-screen, he has worked at ad agencies, start-ups, production companies, and major studios, helping them tell stories their customers and clients adore.
+He has guest lectured at USC’s Marshall School of Business about the Internet.